prabhujkmrs/credit-card-processor/README.md

 - **GET**  retrieve all cards from the system

 ## Validation
-- Input validation for not empty and not null for mandatory fields
+- Input validation for mandatory fields
 - Credit card numbers checked for compatibility with Luhn 10

 ## UI